iteravirgo/bcsitera.github.io/apps/credit-check/docs/en-US/help.md

-# Customer Credit Control  - User Guide
+# Extended Credit Check  - User Guide

-Customer Credit Control enables the following:
+Extended Credit Check solution enables the following:

 •	Add Customer credit contract with a time limit.
 •	Block sales to the Customer after the Credit limit is exceeded.